Posted By: Kaplan Schweser

 There are certainly some advantages and disadvantages to both options that apply almost universally, regardless of your unique circumstances.
 We’ve outlined a few of them below to help you weigh your options and determine where the CFA charter fits best in your career path.

-Let’s take a look at what starting the CFA program in college.
+Let’s take a look at starting the CFA Program in college.

 CFA Institute requires that you complete four years of relevant work experience prior to earning the CFA charter.
 If you start the CFA Program in your final year of college and pass all three levels of the exam concurrently, you will likely still need to complete the work requirement before actually earning your charter.
 So you may not actually earn it any sooner by starting in college.

 So, what is it like to start the CFA program after you graduate?
 Here’s what you need to know.

 Here are the pros of starting the CFA program after you graduate:

 Studying isn’t fun.
 Studying for the CFA Program exam on top of studying for a full credit load of courses is even less fun.
 You may not have as much free time after you graduate, but you can focus all the free time you do have on exam prep.
 There’s something to be said for minimizing the distraction of studying for multiple things at once.

 It’s true!
 Employers value the CFA charter.
 Some value it so much they actually pay you to study.
 Of course, this isn’t true of all employers, but it can be a great advantage if you secure employment with a company that supports employees with study time.

 The “after employment” CFA charterholder career path is a popular one.
 As a result, waiting to prepare for the Level I exam until you’ve secured a job will increase the likelihood that you’re among peers doing the same.
 This could give you the opportunity to form a study group with your coworkers.
 If you’re the kind of person who thrives in a competitive environment, preparing among peers might be just the motivation you need.